collabnix/kubelabs/DaemonSet101/README.md

 ## Enter DaemonSets

-- DaemonSets are used to ensure that some or all of your K8S nodes run a copy of a pod, which allows you to run a daemon on every node.
+DaemonSets are used to ensure that some or all of your K8S nodes run a copy of a pod, which allows you to run a daemon on every node.

-- When you add a new node to the cluster, a pod gets added to match the nodes.
+When you add a new node to the cluster, a pod gets added to match the nodes.
 Similarly, when you remove a node from your cluster, the pod is put into the trash.
 Deleting a DaemonSet cleans up the pods that it previously created.

+A Daemonset is another controller that manages pods like Deployments, ReplicaSets, and StatefulSets.
+It was created for one particular purpose: ensuring that the pods it manages to run on all the cluster nodes.
+As soon as a node joins the cluster, the DaemonSet ensures that it has the necessary pods running on it.
+When the node leaves the cluster, those pods are garbage collected.

 ##  Why use DaemonSets?